 This is not the case with Fibrodysplasia ossificans progressiva (FOP).
 A person's bones will continue to grow by overtaking their soft tissue and calcifying it.
 As the ossification continues to claim the muscles, ligaments, and tendons, it starts to hinder the movement of the sufferer.

-Eventually the bones will fuse together, making it nearly impossible for the sufferer to move without assistance.
+Eventually, the bones will fuse together, making it nearly impossible for the sufferer to move without assistance.
+In a sense, a person is turned to stone.
 The disease becomes very expensive at this point, as a caretaker may be needed to facilitate the everyday care of the patient.
 Wheelchairs and walkers may also be needed to aid the patient in retaining some amount of freedom.

 Another part of the body impacted by the disease is the area around the ribcage.
 Since the ribcage uses the cartilage connections within itself to expand and contract with the lungs, FOP can negatively impact a patient's ability to breathe.
-In fact, studies show most deaths that occur in people with FOP are caused by cardio-respiratory failure caused by this restriction.
+In fact, studies show most passings that occur in people with FOP are from cardio-respiratory failure caused by this restriction.

 Another culprit which triggers flare-ups of ossification is a simple virus.
 If someone with FOP gets the flu or other viral illness, it can kickstart their disease.